CyberCorps® NSF SFS 2019-2020

 - Participate in a summer internship with a local/state/federal agency***

 - Work for a local/state/federal agency in qualifying positions, upon completing academic degree requirements.
-Length of service depends on length of scholarship support—one year of service for one year of support.***
+Length of service depends on the length of scholarship support—one year of service for one year of support.***

 - Complete online application.